huilyu2/Statistics_Assignment/README.md

 # Statistics_Assignment
-Assignments for LIS542 Data, Statistics and Information
+## Assignments for LIS542 Data, Statistics and Information
+mainly written in R